Let’s take a break from the #NSale for today. I’ve been saving up your questions, plus I added a few that I get asked frequently.

 At some point, they’ll probably all end up at home doing distance learning, so she wants to have some time at school while she can.

-And for anyone just catching up, David is a junior in college this year, and they are doing all remote learning except for classes that require labs and things like that.
+And for anyone just catching up, D is a junior in college this year, and they are doing all remote learning except for classes that require labs and things like that.

 He has an off-campus apartment that we’re paying for whether he lives there or not, so he will probably move back down there at some point.
 It’s only 40 minutes away, so he can come home on the weekends or whenever he wants a home-cooked meal.